 Foggy thinking and difficulty concentrating are common signs of hormonal imbalances and often mirror a prelude of andropausal symptoms yet to come.
 Memory loss can be debilitating and frustrating, having a direct impact on every aspect of your life.
 Loss of memory is not just a part of life you have to learn to cope with; there are ways of lifting the fog and getting on the path to living a healthier and happier life.

-A customized nutrition and supplement plan, in conjunction with bioidentical hormone replacement therapy, and an individualized fitness regimen may be the key to sharpening your mind.
-Contact one of BodyLogicMD's bioidentical hormones experts nearest you to schedule an appointment and learn more about how bioidentical hormones, adequate exercise and balanced nutrition and supplementation can help you overcome memory loss.
+A customized nutrition plan and targeted supplement regimen, in conjunction with bioidentical hormone replacement therapy may be the key to sharpening your mind.
+Contact one of the BodyLogicMD affiliated bioidentical hormones experts nearest you to schedule an appointment and learn more about how bioidentical hormones, adequate exercise, and balanced nutrition and supplementation can help you overcome memory loss.